 Administration Fee - Probate pa3 states that if the net estate value is under £5,000, there is no fee.
-In all cases where the net estate value is over £5,000, a fee of £105 is applicable.
+In all cases where the net estate value is over £5,000, a fee of £255 is applicable.
 When you apply, you'll have to enclose a cheque which covers this amount (if applicable) and any extras detailed below.
+Click here to view

 Official Copies - There are extra charges made depending on how many sealed copies of the Grant of Representation you need.
 Before you complete Probate Form PA1; the application form, you'll need to calculate how many copies you wish to order.
 This will depend on how many financial institutions you have to approach.
 Bank and Building Societies will not accept photocopies and will not release assets without an official copy.
-As stated in the PA3 form, copies cost £1 each.
-Pay particular attention to this as if you apply for copies after the grant has been issued, you'll be charged £6 for the first and £1 thereafter.
+As stated in the PA3 form, copies cost £0.50p each.
+Pay particular attention to this as if you apply for copies after the grant has been issued, you'll be charged more thereafter.